Jaycar-Electronics/Duinotech-Starter-Kit-For-Arduino/Fan Speed Controller/README.md

-						// Setting variables which can be easily called to later int POT_PIN = A0;				// Input pin from the potentiometer int MOTOR_PIN = 9;				// Output pin to the motor int motorSpeed = 0;				// Setting a variable to store the resulting motor speed value int potVal = 0;					// Setting a variable to store the resulting potentiometer value
+						// Setting variables which can be easily called to later int POT_PIN = A0;				// Input pin from the potentiometer int MOTOR_PIN = 9;				// Output pin to the motor int motorSpeed = 0;				// A variable to store the resulting motor speed value int potVal = 0;					// A variable to store the resulting potentiometer value

 void setup()					// Runs once when sketch starts
 {